Johse/powerload-utilities/README.md

 The default location for the log file ***IDB.Translate.BCP.log*** is '*C:\Users\coolOrange\AppData\Local\coolOrange\powerLoad*'.
 There you find information about successful inserts and errors.

-### Validation
-With the command *Validate Database* you can run a SQL script for validating the data in the Intermediate Database.
-The script that is executed in in the file Validate.IDB.sql.
-In this way you can add own validations to that script file and test them in the SQL Management Studio before.
-In the script 2 tables are created in the IDB:
-* **Validation_Status**: Is set to 'Error' on the file, folder or file-file-relation when an error is found in the validations script for the file, folder or file-file-relation
-* **Validation_Comment**: Reason or description for the error

 ## Product Documentation